areenraj/feedback-flow-control-openfoam/README.md

 Finally, we arrive at the paper this project is based on.
 Vicente-Ludlam et al. made the use of the Lattice Boltzmann Method to simulate the test case of a rotating, elastically mounted cylinder with one degree of freedom.
 Their setup involved a constantly changing rotating velocity which was dependent on either the velocity or the acceleration of the cylinder in question. **In this project we will be analyzing a similar rotation law to setup a feedback control system using a custom coded boundary condition in OpenFOAM**

 # Setup
 The cylinder is setup in a cross-flow configuration and only allowed to move in the transverse direction.
 It is attached to a spring and the rotation is given about its center of mass.
 The simulation is 2D in nature and involves zero mass damping.
-The following equations are valid for the non-dimensional parameters.
+The rotation-feedback law relates the angula velocity with the transverses velocity of the The following equations are valid for the non-dimensional parameters.

 ```math
 Re = \frac{U_{\inf}D}{\nu}